JIGD/EasyKnock/README.md

 Deleting or typing a number in fields always send the cursor to the end of the field, why?
 Ctrl + Z doesn't work in input fields
-If home value is set to 0 calculate value is still enabled, maybe disabling it would be best but not critical
+If home value is set to 0 calculate value is still enabled, maybe disabling it would be best but not critical There's an uncaught exception in the site, cypress usually fails tests unless when these are found but i've turned off all handling for tests to pass but ideally this should either A not happen or B conditionally turn off handling for this known error.